-I have always lived my life in the here and now, and been reluctant to plan anything for fear of letting anyone down or being let down.
-(Life as a special needs mum and someone who has depression and exhaustion to deal with, I usually make my plans at the start of each day so that I can assess how I am feeling and plan accordingly).
+I have always lived my life in the here and now.
+I’m reluctant to plan anything for fear of letting anyone down or being let down.
+I’m a special needs mum who has depression and exhaustion to deal with.
+This means I usually make plans day to day, so I know how I’m feeling and can plan accordingly).

 Fingers crossed it’ll continue!